 - Print: Submit three samples of your best work.
 Photocopies are acceptable.

-- Online and multimedia: Web page URLS are acceptable, but hard copy printouts of homepages would be helpful.
+- Online and multimedia: Web page URLS are acceptable, but hard copy printouts of web pages would be helpful.

 - Broadcast: Submit up to three short video and/or audio samples.
 Microcassettes acceptable.

 - Photojournalism: Five or six samples are sufficient, but if you need to send more to show the breadth of your experience, you may do so.